lumeland/lume.land/docs/core/merged-keys.md

   author: Laura Rubio
 ```

-The `object` merge mode is not recursive, only works with the first level
+The `object` merge mode is not recursive; it only works with the first-level
 properties.
-A recursive option can be added in the future.
+A recursive option may be added in the future.

 The `mergedKeys` variable is also merged with other `mergedKeys` variables in
 subfolders and pages and using always the `object` mode.
 This means that you can